ryo-wijaya/blog/_posts/2026-03-03-equities-and-derivatives-fundamentals.md

 - **OTM (Out of the Money)** - no intrinsic value.
 The option is purely a bet on future price movement.
 - **American style** - can be exercised any time before expiration.
 Most equity options work this way.
 - **European style** - can only be exercised at expiration.
 Most index options work this way.

+Option prices are also driven by the **Greeks** (Delta, Theta, Vega, Gamma) — see [A Deep Dive into the Greeks](/posts/finance/a-deep-dive-into-the-greeks/) for a full breakdown.
+For elaboration into stock options, see [Why Stock Options are Beautiful](/posts/finance/why-stock-options-are-beautiful/).

 ---